kosshi-net/voxplat/README.md

 - Block placement and removal
 - Completetly fake shadows and ambient occlusion
 - Custom world generator for pretty screenshots
-- No hardcoded world or chunk size
+- No "hardcoded" world or chunk size
 - RLE compression
 - Ingame console (F12 to toggle)
 - Texture support, but its hard disabled for looks.
 I like solidcolor voxels :)